Dark-Vinaal/Learning-Journey/Notes/AI/Language-Modals.md

-## 🏗️ The Architecture of Intelligence: LLMs, SLMs, and Modals
+## 🏗️ The Architecture of Intelligence

+#### LLMs, SLMs, and Modals :

-To understand how AI functions in 2025, we must look at the data it consumes and the scale of the models that process it.
+- To understand how AI functions in 2025, we must look at the data it consumes and the scale of the models that process it.

 ---